NFL preseason scores, schedule, updates, news: Beckham injured, Kizer looks sharp

 The Browns quarterback played a total of two drives in the game and went 6 of 8 for 25 yards with an interception.
 Osweiler's actually completed his first two passes for a total of 17 yards, but he went just 4 of 6 for eight yards after that.
 Besides the interception, the only other incompletion in the stat book came when Osweiler missed a wide open receiver.

-Kizer leads only TD drive of the first half
+Kizer leads only TD drive of the game

 DeShone Kizer didn't play against the Giants until the second quarter, but he might have done enough to keep the Browns' quarterback competition alive for at least another week.
 Before the game, NFL.com reported that Osweiler might be able to win the job with a strong showing against New York, but during the first half, Kizer arguably looked like the better quarterback.